xyxuxx/olympic-data-insights-web-app/README.md

-# Olympics Data Insights Web App
+# Olympic Data Insights Web App

 This web app provides insights into Olympic data using interactive visualizations built with `Streamlit`, `matplotlib`, and `seaborn`.
 Users can explore various metrics related to Olympic athletes, events, and countries through intuitive charts and graphs.